ftcn86/Dynamic-wallet-view/docs/prd.md

     *   Title: "My Badges".
     *   Displays a grid of user's earned and unearned badges (full color icons vs grayscale).
     *   Clicking a badge opens a Dialog showing details.
 *   **2.2.6.
-Lockup & Bonus Calculator (Analysis Tab):**
+Lockup Calculator & AI Feedback (Analysis Tab):**
-    *   Title: "Lockup & Bonus Calculator".
+    *   Title: "Analysis & Future Features".
-    *   Interactive sliders for `Lockup Percentage` and `Lockup Duration`.
-    *   Displays the estimated resulting mining rate boost in real-time.
+    *   **Lockup & Bonus Calculator:** Interactive sliders for `Lockup Percentage` and `Lockup Duration`.
+Displays the estimated resulting mining rate boost in real-time.
+Disclaimer about estimates.
-    *   Disclaimer about estimates vs. official formula.
+    *   **AI Feature Feedback Card:** A card that poses a question to the user about a potential future AI feature (e.g., personalized mining strategies).
+It includes a textarea for feedback and a submission button.
+This is for collecting user opinions, not a functional AI tool.
 *   **2.2.7.
 Team Activity Card (Overview Tab):**
     *   Title: "Team Mining Rally".
 Icon: `Trophy`.
     *   **Weekly Team Rally Leaderboard (Top 5):** Table showing Rank, Member, Hours.